Q: What ages may join the Eskimos?

-A: When you enroll in a program you are given a sticker for your evaluated skill level (and a new one each time you pass up) you may make online bus reservations, take lessons each Satirday, obtain a discounted daily lift ticket or a special rate on your season pass.
+A: When you enroll in a program you are given a sticker for your evaluated skill level (and a new one each time you pass up a level), you may make online bus reservations, take lessons each Saturday and obtain a discounted daily lift ticket or a special rate on your season pass.
 You may have Eskimo Club name stickers for your gear and you will receive weekly email updates about the Club.
 Plus you may use the Eskimo Club Headquarters at Winter Park and be eligible to race in the Eskimo Club Championship Race!

 Q: What programs are offered and what do they cost?

 A: Please go to the Programs for Kids or Programs for Adults links.
 See the Pricing link for season pass and ticket costs.
 Parents please note: Anyone new to the Club and 10 or younger is to be in both morning and 12:30 classes.
 The 10 and younger set is to be in AM & PM classes all season.
 Please make sure that your young Eskimo member understands this!
 Older member wanting am & pm lessons may purchase the Classic Membership, too.

 Q: Where does the Eskimo Club Go?

 A: The Eskimo Club goes to Winter Park/Mary Jane.
 The friendly service and family oriented atmosphere have made it very popular with Eskimos for over 70 years.
 See Eskimo Club History.

 Q: What do I need to bring?